Nitin Sawhney: Music for film, television and video games

 To date, Sawhney has scored more than sixty films, as well as many international TV programmes, ads and cinema trailers.
 He has written music for a wide variety of contexts, from dark, high-tension drama to light-hearted animatronics.

 Sawhney has been commissioned to write the scores for a number of different projects.
 His music for Channel 4's Second Generation received a nomination for the Ivor Novello Award for Film and TV Composition.
 He has also scored ads for Nike and Sephora.
 In 2006, Sawhney composed a new symphony to accompany Franz Osten's 1929 silent film, A Throw of Dice, which premiered with the London Symphony Orchestra at the Barbican, London.
-Other notable works include scores for Oscar-nominated director Mira Nair's adaptation of Jhumpa Lahiri's, The Namesake, as well as Natural Fantasia and Human Planet for the BBC.
+Other notable works include composing for Oscar-nominated director Mira Nair's adaptation of Jhumpa Lahiri's, The Namesake, as well as scoring Natural Fantasia and Human Planet for the BBC.

 His work for film and television has led Sawhney to gain recognition within the world of classical music.
 In 2001, Sawhney composed "Neural Circuits" for the Britten Sinfonia In 2002, he worked with Akram Khan and Anish Kapoor, scoring the music to Khan's choreographed work Kaash, which toured worldwide between 2002 and 2003.
 In 2004, Sawhney was commissioned by the City of Birmingham Symphony Orchestra to compose a new piece for their Harmony Project.
 His previous scores also include the new adaptation of Mahabharata by the Olivier Award- winning writer Stephen Clark, Simon McBurney's A Disappearing Number for Complicité, and first-time theatrical director Jonathan Holmes' Fallujah.
 Sawhney has continued to work with Akram Khan on Bahok, Vertical Road and iTMOi (in the mind of Igor).